EswaranRajagopalan/MindMatters-FrontEnd/README.md

 # MindMatters-FrontEnd
-This project is the frontend component of our app MindMatters which uses Android.
+This Android project is the frontend component of our app MindMatters.

 Mind Matters is a mental health mobile application that aims to help people who want to access mental health resources.
 It first will require the users to take a mental health quiz so that we can better understand their needs, before running the outcomes and generating a list of recommended practices for the users based on their needs.
 Mind Matters also provides a quick list of get-help contact details so that users can quickly access the helplines if desired.